heatsynclabs/administration/bylaws.md

  8. An officer of the Board of Directors may be removed from office by the unanimous vote of the remaining officers in a Board of Directors meeting if it the officer in question is found to be in violation of the bylaws, fails to fulfill office responsibilities, or is found in breach of the laws of Maricopa County, the State of Arizona, the United States Federal Government, the Geneva Convention, or the United Federation of Planets.

- 9. The Board of Directors shall convene quarterly to conduct business and enact decisions regarding the operations and administration of HSL.
+ 9. The Board of Directors shall convene once a year on the first member meeting in April to conduct business and enact decisions regarding the operations and administration of HSL.

  10. Ad-hoc committees of members may be established by an office of the Board of Directors for any purpose relevant to the responsibilities of that office.
 Members of that committee may be appointed or removed at the discretion of the office that created it.